© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Abandoned Medieval Village of Little Oxendon is a scheduled monument protected by Historic England under reference 1418685.
 View the official record →

-Little Oxendon is a deserted medieval village in Northamptonshire, England, that represents a settlement abandoned during the late medieval period.
+Little Oxendon is a deserted medieval village located in Northamptonshire, England, whose physical remains survive as earthworks and ridge-and-furrow field systems that testify to medieval settlement and agricultural practice.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1418685.

 Abandoned Medieval Village of Little Oxendon is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1418685.